What kind of applicants are you looking for?

 I’m going to be so busy.
 How can I still “thrive” and stay fit?

 Our residency program values a healthy work/life balance.
 We do not need our residents and other medical learners to “run” our hospital or ambulatory medical offices, and so have designed the Family Medicine residents’ schedule to maximize the educational experiences and minimize extended “call.”
-Beyond strict adherence to ACGME Resident Duty Hours requirements, our supportive faculty are present to ensure that our residents “thrive.”
+Beyond strict adherence to ACGME Resident Duty Hours requirements, our supportive faculty are present to ensure that our residents thrive.
 Our faculty act as role models, encouraging healthy, balanced lifestyles.
 Residents will have regular Personal and Professional Development sessions facilitated by a skilled therapist in addition to Balint groups to provide check-in and support during this dramatic time of personal and professional growth.
+Our robust Resident Advisor Program provides protected time each month to connect with your resident advisor, offering a chance for reflection, check-in, and guidance if needed.

 Healthy eating is a focus for our organization overall and supported in the selections offered in the cafeteria and conferences.
 Our cardiologists lecture on whole food, plant-based diets and the complimentary meals embrace these teachings.
 Kaiser Permanente prides itself in modeling the values we teach and we welcome participation in maintaining our organic garden located right outside our hospital and medical offices.